If you've seen a "Great Lakes. Michigan Jobs." ad like this, you've seen an Enbridge ad.

 Gasoline prices would soar without Line 5.

-Newly uncovered classified court documents reveal that Enbridge experts stated that gasoline prices would increase only 1/2 cent per gallon in Michigan and the Midwest without Line 5.
+Previously classified court documents reveal that Enbridge experts stated gasoline prices would increase only 0.5¢ per gallon in Michigan and the Midwest without Line 5.
 Only 5¢/gallon in Ontario.
 Line 5 is not necessary.

 Michigan needs a tunnel to "make a safe pipeline safer."

-First, the pipeline has violated many safety requirements of the agreement it made to use the Great Lakes, so it's not safe.
+First, the pipeline has violated several safety requirements of the agreement it made to use the Great Lakes, so it's not safe.
 It is located in a busy shipping channel and has already been struck by anchors.
 Twice.
-Second, Enbridge only performed half of the geotechnical work required to thoroughly survey the underwater location for its tunnel.
+Second, Enbridge only performed half of the geotechnical work required to survey the underwater location for its tunnel thoroughly.
 There is no guarantee the tunnel will be safe.
 Independent experts warn of two kinds of tunnel explosion risks.

 The Line 5 tunnel will be in the bedrock below the Great Lakes.

-Enbridge geotechnical reports state much of the tunnel would be constructed through fault zones, unconsolidated sediments, low rock cover, and segments subject to collapse.
-The report also says a significant number of test borings were terminated near the middle portion of the alignment, so there are portions of the alignment where the rock quality and conditions within the tunnel path have not been directly investigated.
+Enbridge geotechnical reports state much of the tunnel would be constructed through unconsolidated sediments, low rock cover, and segments subject to collapse.
+The report also says a significant number of test borings were terminated near the middle portion of the alignment, so there are portions where the rock quality and conditions within the tunnel path have not been directly investigated.

 Environmentalists are blocking Enbridge from building a tunnel.

 The system in place to review massive infrastructure projects like the Line 5 tunnel requires Enbridge to obtain three permits.
-Enbridge has one from the Michigan Department of Energy, Great Lakes, and Energy, but the other two needed permits are going through a years-long process.
+Enbridge has one from the Michigan Department of Environment, Great Lakes, and Energy (EGLE), but the other two needed permits from MPSC and US Army Corps are going through a years-long process.
 They may never be approved for reasons beyond Enbridge or environmentalists' control.
 For example, climate change.

 If Line 5 is shut down, 2,100 trucks will cross the Mackinac Bridge every day.

 This number reflects the total amount of product carried through Line 5, not the much smaller amount that Michigan would need.
 The propane required for Michigan would be roughly 3-4 truckloads per day or 1-2 train cars per day.
-Other pipelines could carry the remaining product.
+Experts have testified that other pipelines could carry the remaining product.

-A new study says "without Line 5, gas would increase Michigan's spend $2.2 billion per year."
+A new study says, "without Line 5, gasoline would increase Michigan's spend $2.2 billion per year."

 Shutting down Line 5 will leave Upper Peninsula residents without much-needed propane.